mSvcBench/muBench/README.md

 kubectl config view --flatten > config docker cp config mubench:/root/.kube/config
 ```
+In case update the `server:` key of `config` file with the correct IP address of the master node of the cluster.

 Verify that µBench container can access your cluster, e.g., by using next command from your host
 ```zsh